sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.3 XGBoost Model

 In XGBoost to perform multi class classification, we have used the objective function called "multi:softmax".
-The XGBoost model for predicting the revenue buckets has been pre trained on the entire dataset and the optimal hyper parameters have been identified as follows,
+The XGBoost model for predicting the revenue buckets has been trained on the entire dataset and the optimal hyper parameters identified using grid search are as follows,

 - ETA - 0.01
 - Maximum Tree Depth - 6